interviewnotes/interviewnotes.github.io/system-design/tiny-url.md

 1. on every request, generate a random number.
 Encode the number to a 7 character string.
 2. check if the generated string exsits in the database.
 3. if does not exist, use the generated string as the tiny-url.
 Otherwise, repeat the process.
-* may not work if multiple services perform step 3 with the same random string.
+> may not work if multiple services perform step 3 with the same random string.

 #### Hashing
 1. Hash the longUrl using a hashing function, such as MD5 (which produces 128-bit hash).
 From the hash value, get first 42 bits.
 The numeric value from the first 42 bits can be encoded to a 7 character string.
 2. Follow step 2 and 3 from the Random approach

-Pros: compared to Random  approach, this will return the same value for the same longUrl
+> * compared to Random  approach, this will return the same value for the same longUrl

-Cons: same as 1st
+> * same issues as 1st

 #### Counter
 Generate a number from a sequence and encode it to a 7 character string.

 1. Single host: A single host can keep a counter that can be atomically incremented.
 This host can be a database or a ZooKeeper node.
-    * Host is a single point of failure.
+    > * Host is a single point of failure.
-    * Can become a bottleneck if there are too many total requests.
+    > * Can become a bottleneck if there are too many total requests.

 2. Distributed counter: Multiple hosts can have its own counter.
 The pattern of numbers can be unique to each host.
 Say, we have 64 hosts - the first 6 bits of the number can represent the host id, next 32-bits can be the counter, final 4 bits can be random.
-    * Adding/removing hosts is complex.
+   > * Adding/removing hosts is complex.
-    * With only 4 random bits, the chances of collision within the same host is high.
+   > * With only 4 random bits, the chances of collision within the same host is high.
 Increasing this size can help.

 3. Range-based counter: Maintain ranges of numbers in a highly available service, such as a ZooKeeper node.
 Ranges can be 0-1000000, 1000001-2000000, etc. For a billion numbers, there will be 1K ranges.
 A tiny-url service will check-out a range from the node.
 The service will use that range as its counter range.
 Any new tiny-url service will check-out the next available range.
-    * Additional dependency on ZooKeeper like service.
+   > Additional dependency on ZooKeeper like service.

-Cons:
-  * The output is somewhat predictable.
+> The output is somewhat predictable.
 Add some random bits to provide some obfuscation.

 #### References
 [https://www.youtube.com/watch?v=fMZMm_0ZhK4](https://www.youtube.com/watch?v=fMZMm_0ZhK4)